Wandalen/wTools/module/core/wtools/tests/readme.md

 ## Organization

-Tests are organized in flat structure focused on aggregating crate verification rather than functional domain testing (functional tests belong in constituent crates: iter_tools, meta_tools, etc.).
+Tests are organized in flat structure focused on aggregating crate verification rather than functional domain testing (functional tests belong in the constituent crate: collection_tools).

 ### Responsibility Table